Hardball Tactics in Negotiation Definition & Examples

 Chicken Negotiation Example-2

 For example, The customer said he wants the furniture ready on the weekend or to find another shop.
-The shop owner became agree to deliver furniture before the due date believing the customer’s bluff.
+The shop owner agreed to deliver furniture before the due date believing the customer's bluff.

 Chicken Negotiation Example-3